mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 information to QUICs acknowledgment frames, e.g.
 {{!I-D.draft-smith-quic-receive-ts}} or {{!I-D.draft-huitema-quic-ts}}.

-If congestion control is done by the QUIC implementation, the application needs a mechanism to query the currently available bandwidth to adapt media codec configurations.
-The employed congestion controller of the QUIC connection SHOULD expose such an API to the application.
-If a current bandwidth estimation is not available from the QUIC congestion controller, the sender can either implement an alternative bandwidth estimation at the application layer as described in
-{{cc-application-layer}} or a receiver can feedback the observed bandwidth through RTCP, e.g., using {{?I-D.draft-alvestrand-rmcat-remb}}.
+To adapt media codec configurations to the current bandwidth capacity, the application also needs a mechanism to query the currently available bandwidth estimation.
+The employed congestion controller SHOULD expose such an estimation to the application.
+If a current bandwidth estimation is not available from the congestion controller, the sender can either implement an alternative bandwidth estimation at the application layer as described in {{cc-application-layer}} or a receiver can feedback the observed bandwidth through RTCP, e.g., using
+{{?I-D.draft-alvestrand-rmcat-remb}}.

 ## Congestion Control at the Application Layer {#cc-application-layer}

-If an application cannot access a bandwidth estimation from the QUIC layer, or the QUIC implementation does not support a delay-based, low-latency congestion control algorithm, it can alternatively implement a bandwidth estimation algorithm at the application layer.
+If an application cannot access a bandwidth estimation from the transport layer, or the transport implementation does not support a delay-based, low-latency congestion control algorithm, it can alternatively implement a bandwidth estimation algorithm at the application layer.
 Calculating a bandwidth estimation at the application layer can be done using the same bandwidth estimation algorithms as described in {{congestion-control}} (NADA, SCReAM).
 The bandwidth estimation algorithm typically needs some feedback on the transmission performance.
-This feedback can be collected following the guidelines in {{rtcp}}.
+This feedback can be collected following the guidelines in
+{{rtcp}}.

+Some transport implementations might offer an configuration option to disable the congestion controller completely.
+It is RECOMMENDED that an application disables the transport congestion controller, if all of the following conditions are met:

-If the application implements full congestion control rather than just a bandwidth estimation at the application layer using a congestion controller that satisfies the requirements of {{Section 7 of !RFC9002}}, and the connection is only used to send real-time media which is subject to the application layer congestion control, it is RECOMMENDED to disable any other congestion control that is possibly running at the QUIC layer.
+1. the application implements full congestion control (rather than just computing a bandwidth estimation),
+2. the application is using a congestion controller that satisfies the requirements of {{Section 7 of !RFC9002}},
+3. the connection is only used to send real-time media which is subject to the application layer congestion control.

 Disabling the additional congestion controllers helps to avoid any interference between the different congestion controllers.

 ## Shared QUIC connections

+> **TODO:** This following paragraphs are probably not needed if we rely on
+> WebTransport as multiplexing layer.
+However, it may be helpful to keep this
+> section for considerations/expectations to the multiplexing layer regarding
+> bandwidth sharing.
+E.g., if two WebTransport sessions share a QUIC connection,
+> it would be good if a session using RTP could rely on a certain share of the
+> bandwidth.

 Two endpoints may want to establish channels to exchange more than one type of data simultaneously.
 The channels can be intended to carry real-time RTP data or other non-real-time data.